 This is our biggest remix playlist yet.
-We tried hard to remove the one’s that lacked some creative inspiration, we started off with just under 50 tracks, but let me tell you it’s just as hard if not harder removing tracks from a playlist than adding them in. (as we mentioned in our how to playlist music article).
+We tried hard to remove as much as we could, I mean that’s our job, but let me tell you it’s just as hard, if not harder, removing tracks from a playlist than adding them in (as we mentioned in our how to playlist music article).

 I’ve been telling cats like Doja that the people you surround yourself with will make or break your career.
-I’m sure Cali Swag District didn’t imagine a production like this on their ‘Twerk It’ track, but synth goes well with that rap.
-Though I understand not everyone is as obsessed with the synth as I.
+I’m sure Cali Swag District didn’t imagine a production like this on their ‘Twerk It’ track, but synth goes well with their rap.

 We start this off by sampling some of the best styles in electro soul and go from the playful down to the more sedentary.
 There are a few songs that deal with heartbreak, but the sound is still right.